amin-nejat/homepage/content/home/experience.md

   date_start = "2016-01-01"
   date_end = ""
   description = """
+  What I've done so far includes:

-  * Developed methods for extracting neural trajectories and neural signals from volumetric videos of transgenic C-elegans under the supervision of Prof. L. Paninski (work in progress).
+  * Developed methods for extracting neural trajectories and neural signals from volumetric videos of transgenic C-elegans.
   * Developed online algorithms for fast extraction of calcium imaging data from light field images.
   """